 I am proud to say that my students include members of San Francisco Symphony Chorus, Lamplighters Music Theatre, Ruth Asawa School of the Arts, the NFL Hall of Fame, and many other schools, companies, and ensembles.

-My High School students have been accepted at and/or attend many prestigious programs, including, Princeton, Oberlin Conservatory, Mannes School of Music, Chapman, several UC schools, and many more.
+My High School students have been accepted at and/or attend many prestigious programs, including, Manhattan School of Music, Princeton, Oberlin Conservatory, Mannes School of Music, Chapman, several UC schools, and many more.

 I also teach Music Theory and Musicianship, and several instruments.